Moving Tips: What to Consider When Moving with Pets

 However, moving with pets isn’t always a walk in the park.
 Just like moving with kids, there are many things you need to consider before hopping on a plane or in a car and heading to your next destination.

-Here are a few of the top headaches that renters may encounter with their furry BFF:
+Here are moving tips to help avoid some of the top headaches that renters may encounter with their furry BFF:

 If you’re planning a big move that requires you and your furbaby to hop a flight, you’re going to need to factor veterinarian expenses into your moving budget.
 Many airlines will require a health certificate from a vet within a certain number of days of your flight.
 For specific information, check with your airline.

-Keep in mind that 85 percent of apartment-dwellers have moved with a pet, and only 34 percent have said it was a positive experience.
+Keep in mind that 85% of apartment-dwellers have moved with a pet, and only 34% have said it was a positive experience.
 If you encounter headaches or roadblocks in your new pet-friendly apartment, you certainly aren’t alone!